niamorweb/niamorweb/README.md

 ## Other Common Github Profile Sections
 👩‍💻 I'm currently working on front end part

-🧠 I'm currently learning Tailwind CSS and ReactJs
+🧠 I'm currently learning ReactJs

 👯‍♀️ I'm looking to collaborate on a project to gain experience in the web development